 My son Aarav is 3.6 yrs now and we’ve been busy making the most of the lockdown, reading and enjoying and more reading.
 This list of 15 books have topped our current list of favourites.
 All these books fall under the age category of 2yrs -7yrs.
 This is for the #kbcKeepCalmAndReadOn Campaign.

 1. The Rabbit Listened by Cori Doerrfeld – It’s a lovely book about a kid who’s trying to build blocks and they topple.
 The kid has many visitors but they only suggest what to do.
 But then a Rabbit walks by, sits and waits silently for the kid to respond.
 The kid pours out his heart and feels a lot better and rest is beautiful.
 Read it to experience the beauty.
 Aarav to relates sometimes with the rabbit sometimes with the kid.
-He becomes my rabbit when I look low and I become his.
+He becomes my rabbit when I look & feel low and sometimes I become his when he’s feeling sad.

 2. Sharing a Shell by Julia Donaldson & Lydia Monks – A beautifully illustrated story of three sea creatures trying to share a shell.
 They have a fall out but eventually come together in harmony and become friends forever.
 He has learnt how beautiful sharing is, how lovely friendship can be when you share.